SE-Alpha-Project/PULSE/Tutorials.md

-**📚 Welcome to the Burnout Tutorials Page! 📚**
+**📚 Welcome to the PULSE Tutorials Page! 📚**

-Hey there, fitness enthusiast! 🌟 Dive deep into the intricacies of Burnout with our mini tutorials.
+Hey there, fitness enthusiast! 🌟 Dive deep into the intricacies of PULSE with our mini tutorials.
 Whether you're a beginner just embarking on your health journey or a seasoned user looking to explore advanced features, our step-by-step guides have got you covered.
-Discover tips, tricks, and best practices to make the most out of Burnout.
+Discover tips, tricks, and best practices to make the most out of PULSE.
 Let's get started and elevate your health and fitness game together! 💪🔥

 ### SignUp and Sign In
 ![ezgif com-video-to-gif](https://github.com/aditikilledar/dollar_bot_SE23/assets/60314222/ff169ddc-90ba-4c9a-a1a9-bc8e0649898b)